K1tac/ULTRA_INJECTOR/README.md

 Do whatever, Copy it.
 Sell it.
 Just don't DM me asking how to compile a DLL.
 (But note that this is open sourced so you prolly ain't gonna get sales)

+---

+## FUTURE UPDATES

+- Version where you don't need another DLL to inject
+- More customizable version